MicrosoftDocs/Viva/Viva/insights/personal/Overview/vi-trial.md

 After the admin tasks are complete, do the following to start your trial experience.

-1. Within your Viva Insights app in Teams, select **Get started** when prompted to Support your team's wellbeing and productivity with even more Viva Insights features.
+1. Within your Viva Insights app in Teams, select **Get started** in the banner at the top of the page to support your team's wellbeing and productivity with even more Viva Insights features.
 2. When prompted in **You've made a great choice**, select **Get started**.
 3. In **Choose your team members**, define your team with at least one other team member (to participate in this trial), and then select **Confirm**.